 Over the last year, SSEN Transmission has carried out extensive public consultation on plans to transform the electricity transmission network across the north of Scotland.

-These will enable the connection of new onshore and offshore renewable power across the Highland and Islands, so that it can be transmitted all across Britain it to where it is needed.
+These will enable the connection of new onshore and offshore renewable power across the Highland and Islands, so that it can be transported to where it is needed.

 Thousands of people attended the consultation events and shared their feedback on the Pathway to 2030, including potential overhead line routes, substation locations, and subsea cable landfall points.